plouc/nivo/README.md

 - [nivo-api](https://github.com/plouc/nivo-api) - the nivo http api
 - [nivo-api-docker](https://github.com/plouc/nivo-api-docker) - a Docker image for the nivo http api
 - [nivo-generators](https://github.com/plouc/nivo-generators) - the data generators used for nivo-website and http API samples
-- [nivo-website](https://github.com/plouc/nivo-website) - the source for the nivo website

 ## Credits